 But there are a lot of times that no amount of cropping in post can replace having a good telephoto zoom on hand.
 That’s especially true if you’re out shooting wildlife.
-But even travel photography in urban places it can be nice to pick out architectural details or compress perspective.
+But even travel photography in urban places, it can be nice to pick out architectural details or compress perspective.
 And when shooting events, you often can’t get in close to the action.

 The catch, of course, is that good telephoto zoom lenses are often heavy and bulky.
 And they can be darned expensive.